Facts (Tom MacDonald song): Commercial performance

-Following its release, "Facts" reached number one on the U.S. iTunes sales chart.
-"Facts" debuted on the Billboard Hot 100 at number 16, giving Shapiro his first and only appearance on the chart and MacDonald his fourth and highest-charting entry, following his 2021 songs "Brainwashed", "Fake Woke", and "Snowflakes".
+Following its release, "Facts" reached number one on the US iTunes sales chart.
+"Facts" debuted at number 16 on the Billboard Hot 100, giving Shapiro his debut appearance on the chart and MacDonald his fourth and highest-charting entry, following his 2021 songs "Brainwashed", "Fake Woke", and "Snowflakes".
 The song received 5.6 million streams and sold 96,000 downloads in its first week on the chart, giving it second-largest sales sum of 2024 by the time of its release following Megan Thee Stallion's "Hiss".
-"Facts" also debuted at number eight on Billboards Hot R&B/Hip-Hop Songs chart and at number six on its Hot Rap Songs chart.
+"Facts" additionally debuted at number eight on Billboards Hot R&B/Hip-Hop Songs chart and at number six on its Hot Rap Songs chart.
+Internationally, the song peaked at number three on the UK Singles Sales chart, number 26 on the New Zealand Hot Singles chart, number 30 on the Global 200, and number 42 on the Canadian Hot 100.

 Reception

-Shapiro was congratulated on Twitter by rapper Nicki Minaj, whom Shapiro mentions on the song, for reaching the top of the U.S. iTunes sales chart.
+Shapiro was congratulated on Twitter by rapper Nicki Minaj, whom Shapiro mentions on the song, for reaching the top of the US iTunes sales chart.

 Minaj tweeted her congratulations to Shapiro upon the song reaching number one on the U.S. iTunes sales chart, calling it "not bad" while opining it had instrumental similarities to her 2010 single "Roman's Revenge".
 Following her endorsement of the song, her fans, known collectively as the Barbz, criticized her for her association with Shapiro.
 While involved in a feud with Megan Thee Stallion over her song "Hiss", Minaj released her song "Big Foot" in late January 2024 and soon tweeted, "Wait til they 'wake up' & listen to what Ben Shapiro is saying in #Facts."
 Grant St. Clair surmised that Minaj's association with Shapiro was a "critically-panned kinship" due to the negative critical reception toward both "Big Foot" and "Facts".

 For The Daily Beast, Justin Baragona criticized the song as "merely another lazy exercise in titillating easily entertained conservatives while supposedly enraging so-called "snowflake liberals" on which "Shapiro awkwardly rattles off a bunch of trolly lyrics with the sole purpose of creating a viral clip" and MacDonald makes "well-worn right-wing culture war talking points".
 Alex Hudson of Exclaim! called it the "worst song ever" and "a three-minute self-parody that speed-runs through every talking point that anti-woke dogmatists are weirdly obsessed with", also calling it "dreadful", "terrible", and "depressingly predictable" and stating that Shapiro had "sunk to dismal new depths of nerdiness" by appearing on the song.
 Rachel Ulatowski of The Mary Sue, a feminist entertainment blog, similarly called it "the worst song in history" and "a horrific song that spews tons of racist and transphobic rhetoric and claims they're 'facts'" that also had "hateful, self-glorifying, deluded, and narcissistic lyrics".
 She further described Shapiro as "a talentless, overconfident man pretending he can rap" and "a hypocritical fool", comparing his appearance in the song's music video to "an 11-year-old boy who thinks putting his hoodie up makes him tough and cool".